Bodhith/Health_Badge_Assignment/README.md

 # HEALTHBADGE_ASSIGNMENT

-Instruction to Run
+Webpage is responsive.
+User doesn't have to fill all the input fields, but atleast one is madatory.

+Important Instructions:
+1) Press 'Enter' on keyboard when done with entering user feilds.

-Code is Extendable for
+Code is Extendable for:
 1) Search in table.
 2) Horizonal Scrollable table.
 3) Table Pages.
 4) Column filtering.

-Code implementation has to change for
+Code implementation has to change for:
 1) Double click on fields to edit it.

 ScreenShots